henrikmotzkus/Azure-JSON-Scripts/README.md

 # Azure-JSON-Scripts
-All my JSON stuff for Azure
+This my Github repository for JSON stuff that results from my daily work as IT-Architect at COMPAREX AG